 We believe students often can benefit from professional help in understanding and adjusting to the changes they are experiencing and coping with problems they may encounter.
 Our principal mechanism to provide access to these services is the Wellness Exchange.
 The Wellness Exchange is NYU's extensive network of health and mental health resources.

-A 24/7 hotline (212-443-9999) centrally links all of these services and puts students in touch with professionals who can help them address day-to-day challenges as well as other health-related concerns including medical issues, academic stress, depression, sexual assault, anxiety, alcohol and other drug dependence, sexually transmitted infections, and eating disorders.
+Our 24/7 hotline (212-443-9999) and Wellness Exchange app centrally link all of these services and put students in touch with professionals who can help them address day-to-day challenges as well as other health-related concerns including medical issues, academic stress, depression, sexual assault, anxiety, alcohol and other drug dependence, sexually transmitted infections, and eating disorders.
 The Wellness Exchange can provide assistance in both emergency and non-emergency situations.

 The Wellness Exchange provides a variety of entry points to its services to accommodate student choice.
-Students can seek counseling by appointment at the Counseling Service, by calling the Wellness Exchange hotline, or by using walk-in services located at the Student Health Center (726 Broadway).
+Students can seek counseling at Counseling Services, by calling the Wellness Exchange hotline, or by using Urgent Counseling services at the Student Health Center.
 Counseling is also available within some of the schools in offices located in school buildings.

 - If a student expresses (either verbally or in written work) thoughts or impulses to hurt him/herself or impulses to harm others without any immediate, visible plan or intent, keep the student where he or she is, call the Wellness Exchange at (212) 443-9999 and request an urgent assessment.